If you're unable to find Arcade after installing, there are a couple troubleshooting steps we recommend:

-ARCADE only works in 64-bit mode at the moment.
-Please make sure you're using the 64-bit version of your DAW as this is the one that our plugins are optimized for.
+ARCADE is only compatible with 64-bit DAW's.
+Please make sure you're using the 64-bit version of your DAW.

 - Cubase 8 (32-bit) (PC: VST, VST3).